rhysbryant/proxylink/readme.md

 # proxyLink

-Simple forward web proxy that supports tunnelling user traffic between the bridge and exit node, encrypts and encapulates traffic within web socket frames.
+Simple forward web proxy that additionally supports tunnelling user traffic between the bridge and exit node, encrypts and encapsulates traffic within web socket frames.

-The bridge to exit node connection can optionally also use TLS with Let's Encrypt integration for automatic certificate generation.
+The connection between the bridge and the exit node can optionally use TLS.
+Let's Encrypt integration allows for automatic certificate generation.

 ## Modes of Operation